FlorentLM/mokap/README.md

 ### Start GUI

 1. Activate the uv environment within mokap.
-On Linux this is `source .venv/bin/activate`
+Linux:`source .venv/bin/activate`
+Windows: `.venv/Scripts/activate`
 2. Run `./mokap.py`

 *Note: There are some default values hardcoded in `mokap.py`, but they can be changed with the GUI*